Piperakis/SpotifyPersonalityTest/readme.md

 # Spotify Personality Test

 ## Overview
-The **Spotify Personality Test** is a web application that analyzes a user's top Spotify tracks and generates a personality prediction based on music psychology.
-Using the Spotify API and an AI model (LLaMA 3), this project correlates musical preferences with personality traits using the Big Five OCEAN model.
+The **Spotify Personality Test** is a web application that analyzes a user's top Spotify tracks and generates a personality prediction based on music preferences.
+Using the Spotify API and an AI model (LLaMA 3), this project correlates musical preferences with personality traits.

 ## Features
 - Spotify authentication to access user listening history